CME guide for providers

 Open letter to UEMS and EFPIA

-In 2011 all members of the Good CME Practice agreed by consensus an Open Letter to UEMS and EFPIA calling on the two organisations to clarify the issue of arms length funding.
+In 2011 members of the Good CME Practice agreed by consensus an Open Letter to UEMS and EFPIA calling on the two organisations to clarify the issue of arms length funding in CME.

-There have been some developments over the years.
+There have been some developments in recent years.
 Representatives from industry gave a presentation at #9ECF in 2016 (Workshop 4c) and in 2018 members of the newly-created EFPIA working group on medical education published a paper explaining how industry engages with various types of medical education and promotion with respect to quality standards and funding models.
+In late 2018 the International Federation of Pharmaceutical Manufacturers (IFPMA) issued further guidance about how industry can support CME.
+While these developments from industry are welcome, it highlights the need originally identified for discussion and co-operation with the medical profession in order to have full clarity.

 There is still little development from the accreditors.
-UEMS-EACCME, as well as many other accreditation bodies in Europe, still allow “Medical Communications agencies” to run CME programmes – in essence industry-controlled education.
+For example, UEMS-EACCME, as well as many other accreditation bodies in Europe, still accredit for CME activities run by “Medical Communications agencies” or even industry itself.
 There needs to be clarity from the accreditors about the difference between funding routes and independence of the organisations planning and implementing CME programmes that they accredit. [click here to view letter].

 Ascent to the Summit of the CME Pyramid by Robin Stevenson and Don Moore, published February 2018 in JAMA